 Amber translates complex ideas into accessible and appealing communications.

 Amber leverages storytelling to develop reputation-building communications strategies and has extensive experience in content development, creative direction, and media relations.
 She has a knack for crafting annual reports, helming website overhauls, and producing short films for fundraisers.

-Today, she is executive director of strategic communications for the Data Science Institute at Columbia University (check out that website overhaul!).
-She previously served as a director of communications in the State University of New York system, public relations specialist for Rutgers University, beauty and accessories editor of UPTOWN, and content producer for syndicated advice columnist Harriette Cole.
+Today, she is managing editor for research publishing at Microsoft.
+She previously served as executive director of strategic communications for the Data Science Institute at Columbia University (check out that website overhaul!), a director of communications in the State University of New York system, public relations specialist for Rutgers University, beauty and accessories editor of UPTOWN, and content producer for syndicated advice columnist Harriette Cole.